 (d) the NLIS tag displays the relevant PIC or registered identifier for stock, as the case may be.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (5) A manufacturer must retain a record made under subregulation (4)(c)(ii) for not less than 7 years after the record is made.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (6) An inspector may direct a person to give a record made under subregulation (4)(c)(ii) to an approved person.